Aysegul Sanford from the front view.

 For the Greek Yogurt Coleslaw Dressing:

-• cups of plain Greek yogurt, both full fat and no fat would work
+• cups plain Greek yogurt, both full fat and no fat would work

 • 1 tablespoon apple cider vinegar